GianlucaVeschi/RandomUsersApp/PRESENTATION.md

 - Define strategy

 ## Add tests
-- Test Repository
+- Test Repository :heavy_check_mark:
-- Test UseCases
 - Test ViewModel

 # Logs
-The codebase is intentionally dissamenated with logs, so that it's possible to see which methods are called.
+The codebase is intentionally disseminated with logs, so that it's possible to see which methods are called.

 ## Scenario 1: App is freshly installed, caches are empty, data is fetched from the network.
 ![image](https://user-images.githubusercontent.com/19254758/217559446-1e1ba7ea-57ce-4209-ad92-af8403b390b4.png)